TrueCar/gluestick/docs/Commands.md

 Styles documentation is available [here](Styles.md).

-## CLI messages logging
+## CLI message logging

 By default GlueStick will use dark theme when logging messages.
-If you want to use the light one either set `GS_LOG_LIGHT` environment variable to `true` or pass `--light` (`-l`) option when running command.
+If you want to use the light one, either set `GS_LOG_LIGHT` environment variable to `true` or pass `--light` (`-l`) option when running command.

-For better CI/CD and other build tools support GlueStick will switch to _machine friendly output_ mode, so instead of colorful header you will get log matching the following format:
+For better CI/CD and other build tools support, GlueStick will switch to _machine friendly output_ mode, so instead of colorful header prefixing message, you will get log matching the following format:
 ```
 [GleuStick][<command>][<headerTitle>] <message>
 ```